-In the case of imports most CO_2 emissions relate to the production of food: In 2007 this was 13.9% of all emissions related to imported finished products.
-The second highest emissions were caused by vehicle imports (13.4%).
+In the case of imports most $\rm CO_2$ emissions relate to the production of food: In 2007 this was 13.9 % of all emissions related to imported finished products.
+The second highest emissions were caused by vehicle imports (13.4 %).

-Further emissions arise from the provision of services by private organisations and the state for individual consumption (excluding services provided by public administration).
-These can also - like expenditure - be assigned to private house-holds.
-These CO_2 emissions arising from services in the area of education, health (GP and hospital services), culture and sport amount to 0.4 tonnes per capita.
+Public services for individual consumption Further emissions arise from the provision of services by private organisations and the state for individual consumption (excluding services provided by public administration).
+These can also - like expenditure - be assigned to private households.
+The ${\rm CO_2}$ emissions arising from services in the area of education, health (GP and hospital services), culture and sport amount to 0.4 tonnes per capita.